sammyd/iOS8-day-by-day-book/manuscript/01-swift-intro.md

 You can mutate both the reference itself, and any properties defined using `var`, but you are unable to mutate any properties defined with `let`.
-Compare this to the behaviour when the instance is defined with `let`:
+Compare this to the behavior when the instance is defined with `let`:

     let class2 = MyClass(t: 12, u: "World")
     class2.u = "Planet" // No error